Erkaman/erkaman.github.io/src/tess_opt.md

-Finally, do note that the technique I presented here is just one of the shader simplification techniques discovered by Wang et al..
-Another brilliant technique that they discovered, is that you can use bezier triangles to approximate shaders, and by doing so achieve significant speedups.
-Once I have time, I am planning on making a write-up about this technique a well, so, please, look forward that!
+Finally, do note that the technique I presented here is just one of the shader simplification techniques discovered by Wang et al. Another brilliant technique that they discovered, is that you can use Bezier triangles to approximate shaders, and by doing so achieve significant speedups Once I have time, I am planning on making a write-up about this second technique a well, so, please, look forward that!